oliverychen/oliverychen.github.io/pages/publications/index.md

 - **Chén Y.**, and Xiao L. (2015) A Longitudinal Functional Data Analysis for Underlying Daily Physical Activity Change.
 To submit to *Biometrics*.

-- **Chén Y.**, Di J., and Xiao L. (In progress 2015 -) Penalised Iterative Sparse Partial Correlation Estimation (Π-SPaCE) - with an application to whoe-brain graph estimation.
+- **Chén Y.**, Di J., and Xiao L. (In progress 2015 -) Penalised Iterative Sparse Partial Correlation Estimation (Π-SPaCE) - with an application to whole-brain graph estimation.

 - **Chén Y.**, Di J., Cohen J., Nebel M.B., and Lindquist M. (In progress 2015-) A Numerical Comparison of Reliability of Different Imaging Methods in Brain Parcellation and Node Identification: with an Application to the Human Connectome Project Data.